 An assessment of external factors will be reported on in summary form and available to stakeholders.
 The Economic Outlook report should include, but not be limited to: population projections, employment statistics, Consumer Price Index, new construction values, housing starts, and Gross Domestic Product.

-Adopted: March 24, 2003 25.
-Performance Measures - Stakeholder Satisfaction Purpose: To monitor and evaluate stakeholder satisfaction with programs and services.
-Policy: The main contact with a government for The main contact with a government for many stakeholders is through the programs and services it provides.
-It is important for the City to be aware of and respond to stakeholder perceptions of these programs and services.
+25. Performance Measures - Stakeholder Satisfaction

+Purpose: To monitor and evaluate stakeholder satisfaction

+with programs and services.

+Policy: The main contact with a government for many stakeholders is through the programs and services it provides.
+It is important for the City to be aware of and respond to stakeholder percentions of these and respond to stakeholder perceptions of these programs and services.
 Stakeholder perceptions of the quality of public services is an important factor in their overall perception of the City and their level of confidence in the City's decision-making.

 The City will use a variety of ways to access stakeholder satisfaction, including public forums or hearings, focus groups, and surveys.
 At least biennially, the City will conduct a Citizen Survey which formally assesses satisfaction with programs and services.
 The Citizen Survey, and any other source or input, will be reported upon using the appropriate technology, and be available to all stakeholders.

-Adopted: March 24, 2003 26.
-Performance Measures - Program Performance Purpose: To monitor, measure, and evaluate the performance of programs and services the City provides.
+26. Performance Measures - Program Performance

+Purpose: To monitor, measure, and evaluate the performance

-Policy:
+of programs and services the City provides.

 Government functions, programs, and activities should be periodically reviewed to determine whether they are accomplishing the intended goals and objectives.

 Performance measures, including efficiency and effectiveness measures, should be presented in basic budget material, including the operating budget document, and should be available to stakeholders.
 Performance measures should be reported using actual data, where possible.
 At least some of the measures should document progress toward achievement of previously developed goals and objectives.
 More formal reviews, and documentation of these reviews, should be carried out as part of the overall planning, decision-making and budget process.

-Adopted: March 24, 2004 27.
-Administration Fees Purpose: To set administration fees for interfund transfers to the General Fund.
-Policy: Council shall transfer to the General Fund an administration fee of: - 1.
-15% of revenue from the Water and Sewer Fund: - 2.
-10% of revenue from the Solid Waste Management Fund; - 3. a minimum of \$100,000 from the Land Development Fund, subject to achieving the minimum fund balances set out in the Stabilization Funds policy.
-Adopted: June 27, 2005 THIS PAGE LEFT BLANK INTENTIONALLY
+27. Administration Fees

+Purpose: To set administration fees for interfund transfers to the General Fund.

+Policy: Council shall transfer to the General Fund an administration fee of:

+- 1. 15% of revenue from the Water and Sewer Fund; - 2.
+10% of revenue from the Solid Waste Management Fund; - a minimum of \$100,000 from the Land Development Fund, subject to achieving the minimum fund balances set out in the Stabilization Funds policy.

+THIS PAGE LEFT BLANK INTENTIONALLY